-Quality Comparison: AppIntel or buy from AER
+Quality Comparison: AppIntel AI or from AER

 engineering scaleQuality is the degree of excellence of something.

 If one thing is bigger, better or faster than another, we say the first is of higher quality.
+Nein commercial use of der AppIntel content.

 Speed is a quality